KevinBatdorf/code-block-pro/readme.txt

 4. Use highlighting and blur to focus on parts of the code.

 == Changelog ==

+- Feature: Added ANSI rendering support - some themes do not look perfect yet

 = 1.12.0 - 2023-01-28 =
 - Feature: Added Ara, Power Query, and DAX language support